-School districts are the unit of change toward creating rigorous, inclusive and sustainable K-12 digital literacy and computer science education.
-Through this grant, District Teams of district administrators, school leaders, and educators will engage in an in-depth, facilitated process to develop a Digital Literacy and Computer Science (DLCS) implementation plan for their District, select DLCS curriculum for SY2021, and complete DLCS educator and coach curriculum Professional Development (PD) for delivery in SY2021.Priorities:
+Initially, the grant will focus on public school middle grades (6-8).
+Through this grant, District Teams of district administrators, school leaders, and educators will engage in an in-depth, facilitated process to develop a Digital Literacy and Computer Science (DLCS) implementation plan for their District’s middle grades, select curriculum, and complete teacher and coach curriculum Professional Development (PD).

 The grant supports the creation of new programs and/or expanding existing programs to serve more students most underserved (including but not limited to students designated as economically disadvantaged, English language learners, special education, underrepresented minorities, and living in rural areas).